-Until such appointments are made, I can see no possibility of the radical change in the wards forward.
+Until such appointments are made, I can see no possibility of the radical change in the wards of our smaller Infirmaries to which we all look forward.

 We want for Infirmary Nursing women of culture, who care more for the human than the scientific side of their work.
 It is often monotonous, fraught with difficulty and much discouragement; we find ourselves continually hindered by the very people whom we expected to help us; but it has immense compensations."